deep110/deep110.github.io/posts/blogs/2021-01-09-understanding-digital-paint-colors.md

 > Fun fact: Our eyes being more sensitive to warm colors than cold can easily be seen from the graph.

 This is exactly how we also see colors on a display screen.
-You can read more about how we see colors on a screen [here](https://www.chem.purdue.edu/gchelp/cchem/RGBColors/body_rgbcolors.html).
+You can read more about how we [see colors on a screen](https://www.chem.purdue.edu/gchelp/cchem/RGBColors/body_rgbcolors.html).

 Now let us talk about mixing of monochromatic light.
 You can roughly get a final color by this formula:
 ```js